SENG330/course/README.md

 ## Schedule and Topics

 The current schedule is on Brightspace.
+Lecture notes - including links to videos and notes on what we discuss Tues/Wed - are available in [course/lectures/](lectures)

 *Calendar Entry*: Aspects of object-oriented analysis, design and development.
 Definition and comparison of object-oriented metrics.
 Overview of classical functional metrics and their effectiveness in measuring productivity for management or design quality of OO-systems.
 Verification methods for OO-software and how it differs from functional design testing.
 Maintenance and reuse issues.